tachyonsignal/goolf/README.md

 ### Assumptions / Constraints

 1. The template is static and persistent.
 There are stateful slots, but the HTML is static.
 2. Users plugs in their own controller mechanism.
+3. Placeholders always have a parent node, and are not the root.
+4. Slots do not change type

 As correlary to (1), the number of slots are fixed, their nodes cacheable.

 ### Real DOM